elnikio/pycharge/README.md

 Our computational physics paper introducing the PyCharge package is available on [arXiv](https://arxiv.org/abs/2107.12437) and includes an extensive review of the rich physics that govern the coupled dipole simulations.

+## Added Features

+- Ability to define static fields using sympy equations.

 ## Documentation

 See the manual hosted at [pycharge.readthedocs.io](https://pycharge.readthedocs.io/) for the latest documentation.